 Open Access: Research Ireland - Taighde Éireann OA Policy

-Interim Open Access Policy Taighde Éireann - Research Ireland
+Interim Open Research Policy Taighde Éireann - Research Ireland

 The Irish Research Council and Science Foundation Ireland now fall under the joint funding body, Taighde Éireann - Research Ireland.
 Their previous open access policies have been replaced by this new interim Open Research Policy.